Xetibo/ReSet-Doc/sections/introduction.typ

 application to fill the current gap.
 This allows users to avoid installing one tool for each task, while also using one user interface with consistent design.

-ReSet should be able to handle audio input and output, network connectivity and Bluetooth connectivity as a base.
+ReSet should be able to handle basic audio input and output, network and Bluetooth connectivity for starters.
 For more advanced features, or specific features, such as monitor configurations for individual compositors, ReSet should have a plugin system, that allows for modular expansion of the application.
 This modularity also allows for interaction with tools such as